sarai1025/EntityFramework/README.md

 ## Features

-Implemented four basic features to interact with the data base.
+Implemented four basic features to interact with the database.

 - Read users with its pet
 - Create users with its pet